 No reliable studies have yet been done about the safety of guaifenesin use while breastfeeding.
 Some sources claim that it’s likely safe, while others suggest avoiding the drug until more is known about its effects.

 Dextromethorphan safety during breastfeeding has not been studied much, either.
 However, it’s thought that only very low levels of the drug may appear in breast milk if the mother takes dextromethorphan.
 It’s likely safe to use during breastfeeding, especially in children who are older than two months of age.

 Pseudoephendrine’s safety during breastfeeding has been studied more than guaifenesin’s or dextromethorphan’s.
 In general, pseudoephedrine is thought to be safe during breastfeeding.
-However, small studies have found that the drug could reduce the amount of milk your body makes.
-Pseudoephedrine may also cause breastfed infants to be more irritable than normal.
+However,

 It’s likely safe to use these Mucinex products while breastfeeding.
 However, you should always ask your doctor before doing so.